MaxMello/ActiveAnno/README.md

 * The service also needs an HTTP POST endpoint to generate the JWT.
 The URL can be set via an environment variable in the frontend application `REACT_APP_AUTHENTICATION_SERVICE_URL`.
 The body of the request will be a JSON with the keys `username` and `password`.
 Result should be a JSON with the key `token` and the value the already Base64 encoded JWT.
   * Sadly, the required format for the responses is not configurable.
-If your existing Authentication Service does not match that structure, the best thing would be to clone the project and adjust the relevant parts where the token is received from the authentication service.
+If your existing Authentication service does not match that structure, the best thing would be to clone the project and adjust the relevant parts where the token is received from the authentication service.
 * The frontend application will request a username/password if no JWT is stored in the frontend.
 The values will be sent to